 - Multiple price lists.
 All covered.

 - Auto-fulfillment.
 They have a WHCC print lab.
-This US-based print lab works with nearly all (if not all) auto-fulfilment sites.
+This US-based print lab works with nearly all (if not all) auto-fulfillment sites.
 However, unlike some other website builders, it requires you to a) have an account with WHCC and b) be a US resident.
 This limitation is a showstopper for me as I’m not in the US.

 - As a compromise, they offer an automated email delivery to the print lab of my choice.
 This solution is workable but requires some additional negotiations with the lab.
 Also, it’s not apparent how they deliver selected photos to the lab.